AdobeDocs/experience-manager-cloud-service.en/help/overview/home.md

 # Experience Manager as a Cloud Service Overview {#aem-overview-guide}

-This page lists the self-help resources giving and overview of Experience Manager as a Cloud Service.
+This page lists self-help resources giving an introduction to, and overview of, Experience Manager as a Cloud Service.

 ## Key Overview Articles {#key-articles}